datarobot-community/DRU-MLOps/README.md

 ## Setup/Installation

-Once you open the Notebook in the repo, click on the "Open in Google Colab" button at the top of the page
+Once you open the Notebook in the repo, click on the "Open in Google Colab" button at the top of the page.